Last updated: June 2026

 Time zone: East Africa Time, UTC+3

-Main role: International passenger, cargo, domestic, regional, private and charter operations
+Airport role: International passenger, cargo, domestic, regional, private and charter operations

 Why JKIA Matters in African Aviation